canonical/backup-operators/docs/explanation/backup-integrator-charm-architecture.md

 # Charm architecture: backup integrator

-Backup Integrator charm is a subordinate charm that requires a backup provider charm on behalf of other charms.
+The Backup Integrator charm is a subordinate charm that requires a backup provider charm on behalf of other charms.
 Usually this is necessary because the charm needs backup functionality but either has not implemented the backup relation itself or cannot implement it.